-Director Gina Prince-Bythewood seems open to a follow-up, telling RadioTimes.com, “If the story continues it’s absolutely up to an audience,” and adding that screenwriter Greg Rucka (who also wrote the graphic novel The Old Guard is based on) has plenty of ideas.
+Prince-Bythewood previously told RadioTimes.com that she wanted a follow-up, saying “If the story continues it’s absolutely up to an audience,” and adding that screenwriter Greg Rucka (who also wrote the graphic novel The Old Guard is based on) has plenty of ideas.

 “I know that Greg Rucka has always envisioned his story, when it was a graphic novel, as a trilogy, and actually the second part of his comic book just came out.
 So I know where the story goes, and it’s pretty great.
 So if an audience wants it, there’s absolutely more story to tell.”

-“I mean I definitely think there’s potential for that, because the central characters and central idea are so fascinating, and can occupy all sorts of different times and periods and ideas,” Chiwetel Ejiofor (James Copley) told RadioTimes.com.
+Ejiofor, who plays James Copley, had previously explained to RadioTimes.com that he would be up for a second outing, explaining, “I mean I definitely think there’s potential for that, because the central characters and central idea are so fascinating, and can occupy all sorts of different times and periods and ideas.”

-“So I think it lends itself to that in that way, and I think that these characters are really interesting.
+He added, “So I think it lends itself to that in that way, and I think that these characters are really interesting.
 And I think that there’s more story to tell in terms of their narrative.
-There’s a lot more to explore.”
+There’s a lot more to explore.

 “And I think philosophically there’s more to explore about this psychology, and what the nature of immortality is, and how that reflects on what one’s relationship is to being alive.
 There’s a lot to look at really.”